 While it's nearly impossible to avoid chargebacks completely, there are a few steps your team can take to limit them in the future.
 We’ve outlined recommendations below.

 - Reach out to guests that place high-value orders.
 Fraudsters often place large orders immediately after obtaining stolen credit card information.
 Call to confirm details of orders significantly larger than your check average (especially if made by a first-time guest).

-- Add a statement to your business page and/or checkout page requiring that guests must present an ID matching the credit card used for purchase.
+- Add a statement to your business page and/or checkout page requiring that, upon arrival to your business, guests must present an ID matching the credit card used for purchase.
 This will act as a deterrent.
 Even if you're not able to physically check every ID, fraudsters will be less motivated to order from your business if they see this verbiage on your business page.
 Fraudsters may have access to credit card information, but not the physical cards or government issued IDs.

 - Reach out to any notable first-time guests.
 New guests will appreciate the warm welcome to your business, but more importantly, a strategic call or email will discourage bad actors.
 Most fraudulent transactions come from first-time guests.